pivotal/docs-platform-automation/docs/compatibility-and-versioning.md

     If using Concourse 4.x, continue using `credhub-interpolate`.
     If using Concourse 5.x+, it is strongly recommended to switch to `prepare-tasks-with-secrets`.
     For more information about secrets handling, reference the [Secrets Handling Page][secrets-handling].
+<sup>2</sup>
+    v4.4.32, v5.0.25, and v5.1.2 introduced a version of the Concourse image based on Ubuntu Jammy.
+    Because of fundamental issues with the cgroup to cgroupv2 transition that happened between bionic and jammy, this requires changes to Concourse that are only available in Concourse v6.7.9+.
+    If you are using a version of Concourse prior to v6.7.9, you must use the Ubuntu Bionic based image.

 {% include "./.opsman_filename_change_note.md" %}